visionary-ux/visionary-url/README.md

 ### How are fields separated in the Visionary Code

 Visionary Code fields are separated with an exclamation `!` before being base64url-encoded.
-This separator must be a value not used by blurhash/base83.
-See here for more details: https://github.com/woltapp/blurhash/blob/master/Algorithm.md#base-83
+This separator was chosen to avoid conflicts with values used by Blurhash/base83.
+For more details, see [this section](https://github.com/woltapp/blurhash/blob/master/Algorithm.md#base-83) of the Blurhash Algorithm docs.